lsst-uk/lasair4/docs/source/quickstart.md

 * `annotation`: you can find events that have been classified or otherwise annotated external to Lasair.
 You can also set up your own annotation service -- see [here](concepts/annotations.html).

+### Lasair client and notebooks
+Once you can build a filter with the web pages, you might want to run with python code instead of clicks.
+There is a client library for Lasair with methods for positional search, running queries on the Lasair database, and other functions -- see [here](core_functions/client.html).
+There is also a set of Jupyter notebooks illustrating use of the client [here](core_functions/python_notebooks.html).

+### Kafka and Annotation
+Once you have a filter that produces the alerts you want, you might want to have your machine receive them and act on your behalf.
+This is explained [here](core_functions/alert-streams.html).

+You can add information to the Lasair database, with your own classification algorithm or other added value.
+This in the annotation process: see [here](core_functions/alert-streams.html) for more information.